karelkryda/universal-speedtest/README.md

 </div>
 <hr>

-The Universal Speedtest library allows you to measure the speed of your Internet connection using various speed tests.
+The Universal Speedtest library allows you to measure the speed of your internet connection using Ookla speedtest.

-# 🔧 Installation
+## 🔧 Installation

 ### Latest release